LaurinErnst/Code-for-Laurin-Ernsts-Master-Thesis/README.md

 Further code for CINNs can be found at https://github.com/vislearn/FrEIA.

-A better commented version is in coming.
+A better commented version is coming.